Achilles Tendon Rupture and Tendonitis Treatment

 If you’ve followed the advice so far, you’ve come over 80% of the way.
 You may even feel that your Achilles is fully recovered.
 Your treatment so far may have stopped the swelling and bleeding, and it may have reduced the amount of scar tissue in the Achilles and calf muscles.

-However, fixing your Achilles tendonitis is as much about treating the condition as it is about preventing it from re-occurring.
+However, fixing your Achilles tendon rupture or tendonitis is as much about treating the condition as it is about preventing it from re-occurring.
 If you’ve ever suffered from any sporting injury in the past, you’ll know how annoying it is to think you’re recovered, and then out-of-the-blue, you’re injured again and back to where you started.
 It can be one of the most frustrating and heart-breaking cycles an athlete, or anyone else for that matter, can go through.

 Most people will refer to this phase of your recovery as the active rehabilitation phase, because during this phase you will be responsible for the rehabilitation process.
 You will be doing the exercises and activities required to speed up your full recovery.